Economy of Wales: Identified issues

 Specific issues for lack of economic development include low skills; relatively low urbanisation; weak infrastructure connectivity; low Small and Medium Sized Enterprise (SME) equity with low demand and poor supply; lack of dynamic private sector leadership.

 Potential economic models

 Celtic Tiger

 The economists Nicholas Crafts and John Bradley have argued that the Irish Celtic Tiger model, which includes lower corporation tax rates to stimulate investment and growth, was only effective in the very specific demographic and historical circumstances of Ireland in the late 1980s and 1990s.
-They suggest that such a policy in Wales' very different economic context would not only require political independence, but could be relatively ineffective and/or require difficult policy choices between higher personal taxes and lower public spending.
+They suggest that such a policy in Wales's very different economic context would not only require political independence, but could be relatively ineffective and/or require difficult policy choices between higher personal taxes and lower public spending.

 Basque Country

 The Basque Country has been suggested as a comparative economic model which like Wales, is a post-industrial area.
 The Basque country's GDP per person has increased from 70% of the EU15 average in 1985 to being close the average in 2019.
 The Basque country has had 118% GDP per capita compared to the EU27 and lower unemployment than the Spanish average.
 The authors say that this was achieved by using a strategy focused on industry over multiple decades with "close co-operation among all levels of government and between the public and private sectors".